backstage/backstage/.changeset/angry-trees-relax.md

 '@backstage/plugin-scaffolder': patch
 ---

-Enabling the customization of the last page in the scaffolder template.
+Enabling the customization of the last step in the scaffolder template.

 To override the content you have to do the next: